ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 Prerequisites
 -------------

-1. Get a namespace on each distribution server you want to use (Galaxy, private Automation Hub, Red Hat Automation Hub)
+1. Get a namespace on each distribution server you want to use (Galaxy, private Automation Hub, Red Hat Automation Hub).
-2. Get an API token for each distribution server you want to use
+2. Get an API token for each distribution server you want to use.
-3. Specify your API token(s)
+3. Specify your API token(s).

 Getting a namespace
 ^^^^^^^^^^^^^^^^^^^